We answer some of the most frequently asked questions about fuel prices and how the cost of a litre of fuel is made up.

 5) Why are diesel and petrol prices not the same?

 Diesel and petrol are independently traded products and their relative prices reflect market supply and demand dynamics.
 During a year the price difference between the two products can vary significantly.
 Demand for petrol is highest in summer in particular in the US, where it’s known as the ‘driving season’.
 By contrast, demand for diesel is higher in the winter.
-During the summer of 2015, the price of diesel dropped dramatically due to increased amount of supply available in Europe.
-This increased supply was mainly due to significantly increased imports of European specification diesel from the US, Russia and the Middle East ‘super refineries'.

 6) How much profit do service stations make from a litre of fuel?